 - Is there a written plan of care for the patient's treatment?
 Do the patient, physician and family develop this?
 Is the plan frequently updated as the patient progresses?

 - Is someone from the agency available 24 hours a day, 7 days a week, including holidays?
 Is a nursing supervisor on call and available 24 hours a day?

 - Who can you call with questions or complaints?

 - How is billing handled?

 When it comes to the health of a loved one, you want the best home care service.
-So choose the Visiting Nurse Association of America that’s committed to delivering extraordinary care and compassion.
+Choose the Visiting Nurse Association of Saginaw, which is committed to delivering extraordinary care and compassion.

 Click here to make a referral